Redding, Falkirk: History

 On a hill beyond Redding is a stone that is called Wallace's stone, marking out the spot from which Sir William Wallace, after his quarrel with Sir John Stuart, one of the Scottish chiefs, is said to have viewed the Battle of Falkirk, from which he had been compelled to retire, and to have witnessed the defeat of the Scottish army.
 The village is one of the older settlements in the area and is shown on Timothy Pont's map of Stirlingshire from around 1590.

-In 1923, the small mining community of Redding was the scene of one of the worst disasters in the history of the Scottish coalfield, which claimed the lives of 40 men.
+In 1923, the small mining community was the scene of the Redding mining disaster, one of the worst disasters in the history of the Scottish coalfield, which claimed the lives of 40 men.
 At 5.00am on Tuesday 25 September 1923 an inrush of water flooded the pit.
+This trapped 66 miners underground, 21 of whom were successfully rescued after about five hours.
+A further five men were rescued after having been trapped in the mine for 10 days.
+A further 11 men survived for around two weeks in a dry section of the mine, but ultimately died before rescuers were able to free them.
 The Sir William Wallace Lodge of the Grand Lodge of Scotland Free Colliers still march every year on the first Saturday in August in memory of the men who lost their lives in the disaster.
+In 2023 the 100th anniversary of the disaster was marked by a march and ceremony to rededicate the memorial stone, with relatives of those killed traveling from Australia and North America to attend.